alexh-g/DUSmapper/README.md

 If you have multi-record GenBank genome files, these need to be converted to single-record files before running DUSplotter.
 I have provided a short script, genbank_concat.py, for doing this.
 The script takes the directory containing your genome files as input, and outputs a new directory containing concatenated single-record versions (by default, entries are concatenated with 50 intervening 'N' characters to clearly denote contig boundaries).
-The resulting genome files should be compatible with DUSmapper, but be wary of DUS island annotations that cross contig boundaries.
+The resulting genome files should be compatible with DUSmapper, but there will be some inaccuracies because the script is blind to contig boundaries e.g. some DUS island annotations may span multiple contigs, and the DUS gap statistics will be impacted by erroneous gap values at contig boundaries.

 Assignment of the 'plus' and 'minus' strand by the script is arbitrary, and is not based on e.g. replication or transcription directions.